The Chinese New Year Dumplings That Gave Me Hope for Our Future

 Nine years on, I still think about the visit to Jen Cafe.

-With another Chinese New Year’s right around the corner on January 25, and the world now feeling just as politically fraught as it did in 2011, it’s hard not to draw parallels between then and now.
+With another Chinese New Year’s upon us, and the world now feeling just as politically fraught as it did in 2011, it’s hard not to draw parallels between then and now.

 So, even though the future I once glimpsed at Jen Cafe still hasn’t come to pass, I still feel the power of food inspiring conversation and action.
 I see it happening, in powerful locations around the world.
-And it’s what I’ll be thinking about when I sit down to another meal of dumplings on the 25th.
+And it’s what I’ll be thinking about when I sit down to another meal of dumplings.